More Status Quo please – for now

 The results of the Irish general election are largely in, and the outlines of the result have become clear.
 With the number of seats increasing by 14 due to a rising population, you had to be increasing your seat numbers to avoid going backwards, and by this criterion Fine Gael, Sinn Féin and the Greens have been the primary losers with Fianna Fail, the Social Democrats, Labour and Aontú the primary beneficiaries.

-Fine Gael have done badly despite only a 0.2%drop in their vote since 2020 due to some campaign gaffs by Leader and Taoiseach, Simon Harris, the retirement of many major or established party figures, and some disastrous vote management.
+Fine Gael have done badly despite only a 0.2% drop in their vote since 2020 due to some campaign gaffs by Leader and Taoiseach, Simon Harris, the retirement of many major or established party figures, and some disastrous vote management.
 In Cork South-West, for example, they failed to win a seat despite having far more first preferences than Fianna Fáil or the Social Democrats, because their vote simply didn’t transfer well between their two candidates.

 Sinn Féin, by contrast, have lost 5.5% of their 2020 vote but have managed their candidate selection and vote management much better, thus minimising their seat losses.
 They have also managed to improve their “transfer friendliness” thus increasing their transfers of lower preference votes from other parties and thus winning seats they would otherwise have lost.
 The classic example of this was in Waterford where Conor McGuinness (SF) won far more transfers from the Social Democrats than local Independent and hospital services campaigner, Matt Shanahan, to claim the last seat.

-Fianna Fail have had a miraculous recovery under Michael Martin and some excellent vote management has enabled them to huge outperform the other parties in terms of seat gains.
+Fianna Fail have had a miraculous recovery under Michael Martin and some excellent vote management has enabled them to hugely outperform the other parties in terms of seat gains.
 They managed to win 3 seats out of 5 in Carlow Kilkenny with only 36% of the first preference vote, again because of poor transfers between Fine Gael candidates.
 The gradual evaporation of traditional hostilities between Fianna Fáil and Fine Gael has also resulted in increasing transfers between their remaining candidates when faced by Sinn Féin, left wing, or other alternatives.

 Labour and the Social Democrats have been the primary beneficiaries of the collapse of the Greens and have also successfully tapped into the anti-Government sentiment that might otherwise have trended towards Sinn Féin.
 Sinn Féin may also have leaked some conservative Catholic support to Aontú who doubled their vote and trebled their seats as a result.